ethereum/EIPs/EIPS/eip-1.md

 #### `requires` header

 EIPs may have a `requires` header, indicating the EIP numbers that this EIP depends on.

-#### `superseded-by` and `replaces` headers

-EIPs may also have a `superseded-by` header indicating that an EIP has been rendered obsolete by a later document; the value is the number of the EIP that replaces the current document.
-The newer EIP must have a `replaces` header containing the number of the EIP that it rendered obsolete.

 ## Linking to other EIPs